 In home: Additional practices in place to limit exposure for you and the midwife, like changing clothes after visits and scheduling only one home visit per day when possible

 Only attending births of people who are *not* experiencing COVID-19 symptoms

-The midwife and birth assistant will wear masks the entire time they're at the client's home
+The midwife, student midwife, and birth assistant will wear masks the entire time they're at the client's home

 We are accepting late transfers to care on a case by case basis for people who have received prenatal care elsewhere and are now seeking a home birth, and who can present their prenatal records.
 We are not offering to attend planned hospital births as doulas at this time.